 Then three years later I went up to Jerusalem to become acquainted with Cephas, and stayed with him fifteen days.Galatians 1:18(NASB)

 Paul's calling and experience was very different from the apostles in Jerusalem.
 They had been with Jesus from the beginning.
-They had walked with Him along the shores of the Galilee, listened to His astonishing claims.
-They had witnessed His mighty miracles and been supernaturally endowed to heal the sick, raise the dead, cast out demons and preach the gospel of the kingdom, to the lost sheep of the house of Israel.
+They had walked with Him along the shores of the Galilee and listened to His astonishing claims.
+They had witnessed His mighty miracles and been supernaturally endowed to heal the sick, raise the dead, cast out demons, and preach the gospel of the kingdom to the lost sheep of the house of Israel.

-During the time that Peter was called to be a fisher-of-men, he developed a deep love for his Lord and confessed, 'you are the Christ, the Son of the living God'.
-Paul, on the contrary, kept company with the proud Pharisees, that sought to destroy Him and following His crucifixion became the chief persecutor of Christ's followers.
+During the time that Peter was called to be a fisher-of-men, he developed a deep love for his Lord and confessed, "you are the Christ, the Son of the living God."
+Paul, on the contrary, kept company with the proud Pharisees that sought to destroy Jesus, and following His crucifixion became the chief persecutor of Christ's followers.

-It must have been quite a challenge for both Peter and Paul to disengage themselves from the gospel of the kingdom and their strict religious system, with its rules, rituals and regulation.
+It must have been quite a challenge for both Peter and Paul to disengage themselves from the gospel of the kingdom and their strict religious system, with its rules, rituals, and regulations.
 It must have been fairly difficult to begin to teach the gospel of the grace of God where we have such liberty in Christ.

 Heavenly Father, thank You for the ministries of both Peter and Paul and the careful way You have used their teachings to guide us into all truth.
 Thank You that we are not encumbered with the Jewish legal system with its numerous rituals and regulation.
 Thank You that by Your grace, Jew and Gentile have been united together in the mystical Body of Christ and are one in Him.
-May we share the gospel of grace with lost sinners for Your greater praise and glory and we thank You that the day is coming when the gospel of the kingdom will once again be preached throughout the world and Jesus will return to set up His kingdom on earth - this we pray in Jesus' name, AMEN.
+May we share the gospel of grace with lost sinners for Your greater praise and glory.
+Thank You that the day is coming when the gospel of the kingdom will once again be preached throughout the world and Jesus will return to set up His kingdom on earth.
+This I pray in Jesus' name, AMEN.